geoff-maddock/secret-lodge/SECRET LODGE - GAME RULES.md

 They can gain favor by:
 - Playing an actor with the specified trade (if they are removed, you lose the favor)
-- Building a new factory location by paying the cost on the guild board
+- Building a new factory location by paying the git s on the guild board
 - Use the special ability of a card

 Placing  Workers